rgthelen/llamafarm/docs/website/docs/configuration.md

     variants:
       - name: variant-a
         model: llama2
-        prompt: "You are a helpful assistant."
+        prompt: 'You are a helpful assistant.'
         weight: 50

       - name: variant-b
         model: llama2
-        prompt: "You are a knowledgeable expert."
+        prompt: 'You are a knowledgeable expert.'
         weight: 50

     metrics: